 Massachusetts Personalized Learning Network

 In 2016, CCE launched the Massachusetts Personalized Learning Network (MA PLN) to work with district leaders, principals, and teachers to design and implement personalized learning plans that provide learning experiences tailored to students’ individual needs, skills, and interests and that foster engaged and active learners.
 Grantee Schools from across the state participate in MA PLN, either as planning or implementation schools.
-MA PLN's Five Principles provide the lens through which we do this important work.
+Essential Personalized Learning and its Five Principles provide the lens through which we do this important work.

 Transforming Massachusetts’ schools for the 21st Century.